ePortfolio Implementation Plan

 2019-2020 Pilot Year

-- August – Introduce ePortfolios to department and district Transition Coordinator and ask for input.
+- August – Introduce ePortfolios to Special Education and English departments and district Transition Coordinator and ask for input.
 Present literature.

 - Early September – introduce/discuss digital accountability and appropriate online behaviors/interactions to students.